syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 ### Overview

 This document is a guide to help you to migrate your storage from Quobyte or local storage to Ceph.
-Since there could be different use cases of Quobyte(QB).
 For this purpose, lets to define a scenario from real world.

 ## Prerequisites